This is our review of the best dog hiking boots in 2021.

 Last Word & Top Pick

-There wasn’t much not to like about all the dog boots in our round-up and for serious hikers, the Ruffwear range is hard to beat; however, they aren’t cheap, which is why the MOKCCI Truelove Dog Boots just pipped them to the top spot.
+There wasn’t much not to like about all the dog hiking booties in our round-up and for serious hikers, the Ruffwear range is hard to beat; however, they aren’t cheap, which is why the MOKCCI Truelove Dog Boots just pipped them to the top spot.
 These boots get fantastic reviews, have good traction and are ideal for all sizes of dogs, and you won’t need to break the bank to afford them.